Following system colour scheme Selected dark colour scheme Selected light colour scheme

 The alternative inline syntax is also supported:

-Accessing extra keys is allowed.
-Type checkers must infer its value type from the value type of __extra_items__:
+Accessing extra items is allowed.
+Type checkers must infer their value type from the extra_items argument:

 def f(movie: Movie) -> None: